wenleicao/wenleicao.github.io/_posts/2018-11-3-Compare_Tabular_Model_for_a_better_promotion.md

 Here is one result showing on their site. very good from my perspective.
 <img src="/images/blog21/BismNormComparison.png">

 Personally, I would recommend method 2, because it is easiest.
 But method 1 definitely works from my research.

-I have tried comparing feature to do comparison between two changeset in visual studio, but no luck.
+Also, I have tried comparing feature to do comparison between two changeset in visual studio, but no luck.
-I also see someone suggest adding it as a feature online. or maybe I don't do it correctly.
+I saw someone suggested adding it as a feature online 5 years ago.
+Maybe VS already can do that but I don't do it correctly.
 <https://visualstudio.uservoice.com/forums/330519-visual-studio-team-services/suggestions/3205750-provide-tfs-with-change-set-to-change-set-diff-com>

 Do you have a better way to do it?
 Please share your thought.